Turkey In 7 Days: An Itinerary For Every Kind Of Traveller

 Don’t miss the burning flames of Chimaera.
 As the sun begins to set, spend the evening on the white-sand beaches of Turkey’s Turquoise Coast.

-Antalya has a lively nightlife scene, too.
+Antalya has an exciting nightlife scene, too.
 There’s a narrow street called Hesapci Sok, where you’ll be able to find several restaurants and garden bars with live music.
 If you’re lost, just follow the music.

 Bodrum is on the western coast of Turkey and boasts some of the clearest waters in all of the country.
 It is also home to the famous Museum of Underwater Archaeology, which is housed below the renovated Bodrum Castle, a wonder in itself.